JustHelixia/mkdocs/docs/freshrss.md

 ## Introduction
 A while back I was using a RSS reader and I wanted to find a self hosted solution to get news from websites I am interested in.
-I find it easier to use a RSS reader rather than going to every website or using something Google news.
+I find it easier to use a RSS reader rather than going to every website or using something like Google news.
 Oh.
 There are no cookie walls.
 Besides that you also can add Youtube channels to the feed by using their channels URL, (collections of) Subreddits in the old Reddit layout among other things.

+In this deploy the application which connects to Postgres is going to deployed, but MariaDB and MySQL are supported too.
+You also deploy this with Docker Compose without Portainer.
+When you delete the database variables FreshRSS is going to use SQLite.
+You are of course welcome to deploy FreshRSS however you want.

 ## Deploying
 1. Navigate to your Portainer instance
 2. Select your environment and navigate to **Stacks**